rachelalbertk-design/sugar-shack/STORY_ROADMAP.md

 - every shift has at least four meaningful final outcomes;
 - the final debrief reflects the player's whole run, not only Shift 7;
 - the game can be replayed with noticeably different routes and receipts.

+Current status: the seven-shift prototype is playable.
+The remaining launch work is editing, balance, accessibility testing, device testing, and native packaging.